humhub/documentation/docs/professional-edition/ee.md

 The original enterprise theme is typically located at: `protected/modules/enterprise/themes/enterprise`

+Steps:
-You can simply copy this folder to e.g. `themes/MyEnterprise` and activate it in the administration menu.
+1. Copy this folder to e.g. `themes/MyEnterprise`.

-** Before LESS compilation **

-To (re-)build your themes less files, make sure to modify the path variables `@HUMHUB` and `@ENTERPRISE` in the file e.g. `themes/MyEnterprise/less/build.less` before.

-- `@HUMHUB` - the absolute system path to the directory e.g. `/var/www/humhub/static/less`
-- `@ENTERPRISE` - the absolute system path to the enterprise edition directory e.g. `/var/www/humhub/protected/modules/enterprise`
+2. Make sure to set `$baseTheme: "enterprise";` or `$baseTheme: "enterprise-white";` in the `scss/variables.scss` file.
+3. Activate it in `Administration -> Settings -> Appearance`

-** Additional LESS variables **
+** Additional Sass variables **

-- `@ee-sidebar-width` - the width of the left sidebar (defaults to: 250px)
-- '@ee-sidebar-elements-color' - the secondary color which is used for icons and space type titles
+Variables starting with `$hh-et-` are specific to the Enterprise Theme.

+See file `themes/enterprise/scss/variables.scss` to get the list of these variables.

 > Note: Your theme might need to be migrated if a new HumHub or enterprise version comes out.
 This will not affect your custom themes thus your theme views might overwrite essential changes made in the HumHub views.
-To migrate your theme check the differences between your custom theme files (views, js, less) and the enterprise default theme files and adopt necessary changes.
+To migrate your theme check the differences between your custom theme files (views, js, scss) and the enterprise default theme files and adopt necessary changes.

 ### Space Types